JasselD/JasselNotes/COMP607/Business Continuity.md

 **How public and private cluster connections work together
 - Public cluster connection: Handles all external traffic, such as users accessing a web application or service
-- Private cluster connection: Manages internal communicati
+- Private cluster connection: Manages internal communications, such as data replication, health checks, and failover coordination